 - Recipients of a financial distribution are selected based on a variety of factors, including strength of their overall application, quality academic progress, and financial need.

-- Preference will be given to undergraduate students who would otherwise be unable to participate in this experience without financial support.
+- Preference will be given to students who would otherwise be unable to participate in this experience without financial support.
 Students that are underrepresented in their school, major, and/or industry may also be prioritized.